RocketChat/Rocket.Chat.Electron/README.md

 ### Overridden settings

-You can overridden the user settings by creating a `overridden-settings.json` in the user preferences folder.
+You can override the user settings by creating an `overridden-settings.json` in the user preferences folder.
 The file should be located in the `%APPDATA%/Rocket.Chat/` folder or the installation folder in case of an installation for all users (Windows only).